 School tours for prospective students and families will be given once a month.
-Families can contact swhitten@aep,latech.edu for information.
+Families can contact the school office for information.

 Teacher Observations

 Visitors wishing to observe classrooms are to contact individual teachers to arrange for a mutually agreed upon observation time.
 Observers are not to interact with students unless requested to do so by the classroom teacher.
 Louisiana Tech students are to contact the office to schedule observations.